Disability Claims for Doctors

-Medical professionals face a unique set of challenges when it comes to long-term disability insurance claim filing, claim denials, and underpayment.
-This is often because long-term disability (LTD) and disability insurance companies tend to target medical professional’s claims due to their high salaries and high benefits.
-This is also why you need an experienced Doctors’ Disability Claims attorney, like the ones at Eric Buchanan & Associates, on your side.
+Medical professionals face a unique set of challenges when it comes to long term disability insurance claim filing, claim denials, and underpayment.
+This is often because long term disability (LTD) and disability insurance companies tend to target medical professional’s claims due to their high salaries and benefits.
+This is why you need experienced attorneys, like the ones at Eric Buchanan & Associates, on your side.
 Disability insurance companies target these claims because they know how to take advantage of the work conditions and employment settings medical professionals have.
 Of course, the insurance companies don’t say this outright; instead, they will look for other reasons to deny highly compensated medical professionals.

-Doctors and other medical professionals face unique challenges when they file a disability benefits claim.
-At Eric Buchanan and Associates, we are familiar with the special policies that have been sold to doctors and other medical professionals.
-We have handled cases for all types of medical professionals, and are familiar with the many different ways that disability insurance companies try to save money by denying legitimate claims.
+Our Long Term Disability Lawyers are familiar with the special policies that have been sold to doctors and medical professionals.
+We have handled cases for all types of medical professionals and understand the different ways that disability insurance companies try to save money by denying legitimate claims.

 Have You Recently Been Denied Your Claim Benefits?

-For many disability insurance companies, the story is a repetitive one.
-Disability insurance companies make wonderful promises about the coverage found in their disability policies, but when a medical professional files a claim, the story changes from promises made to promises broken.
+Many disability insurance companies make wonderful promises about the coverage found in their disability policies, but when a medical professional files a claim, these promises are broken.
 Our disability team at Eric Buchanan and Associates has experience holding insurance companies to their promises and helping medical professionals get the benefits they deserve.

-- Many insurance companies promise doctors that their policies will be very generous, and will cover the doctor’s “own specialty,” but when the doctor actually files a Long Term Disability claim, the insurance company will say that because the doctor can still do part of the job, the doctor is not disabled or not entitled to full benefits.
-Sometimes the policy is not written in a way that reflects what was promised to the medical professional buying the policy, while in other cases, the insurance company is trying to ignore what it promised in the policy.
-Our disability team is familiar with this tactic, and can help fight to get the benefits you were promised.
+- Many insurance companies promise doctors that their policies will be very generous and cover the doctor’s “own specialty”.
+But when the doctor files a Long Term Disability claim, the insurance company claims the doctor can still do portions of his or her specialty and is therefore not disabled and entitled to full benefits.
+Our disability team is familiar with this tactic and can help fight to get the benefits you were promised.

-- Disability insurance companies try to save money by saying that the claimant is not “fully” disabled by the insurance company’s definition.
-If the insurance company determines that the insured is only partially disabled based on their definition of “disabled” in the policy, meaning that the insured can still perform certain duties of his or her profession even while suffering the condition, the claim can be denied, or the insurance company will pay only part of the benefits.
-For example, some policies say if a person is totally disabled before a certain age, such as age 55, then benefits are payable for the person’s lifetime.
-But, in order to avoid paying lifetime benefits, the insurance company will find the person only partially disabled at age 55.
+- Disability insurance companies also try to avoid paying full benefits by claiming that the doctor is only partially disabled based and only entitled to partial benefits.
+Similarly, the insurance company may try to shorten the length of benefits owed. some policies say if a person is totally disabled before a certain age, such as age 55, then benefits are payable for the person’s lifetime.
+In order to avoid paying lifetime benefits, the insurance company will find the person only partially disabled at age 55.

 - No matter how hard you try to comply with requests for information from the insurance company, the insurance company will claim you failed to cooperate with the investigation.
 After filing a claim, disability insurance companies conduct their investigation to determine if the claimant qualifies under its interpretation of “disabled.”
 During this time, they may request extensive documentation of the disability as well as financial statements, tax returns, etc. Failure to comply will result in the insurance company denying coverage and terminating the policy.
-However, even when you do submit those documents, the insurance company will claim “we never got them” or “we need you to send them again” when what they are really doing is just trying to deny making a decision or paying the claim.
+However, even when you do submit those documents, the insurance company will claim “we never got them” or “we need you to send them again”.
+This tactic allows the insurance company to deny or delay paying a claim, while you and your family suffer with no income.

 Professional disability insurance is an asset that is essential to your continued livelihood and success and is worth fighting for; the best way to avoid denial of your claim is to consult an attorney who has expertise in disability insurance law before taking action.